-For many people with a Disability, having the correct equipment or aid can make the difference between being restricted to bed or home and being independent.
+For many people with a disability, having the correct equipment or aid can make the difference between being restricted to bed or home and being independent.
 Aids and adaptations can mean anything from a simple walking stick through to complex environmental controls to facilitate the remote switching on or off of a variety of appliances in the home.

-If you require information on wheelchairs, there is a separate factsheet available.
+If you require information on wheelchairs, there is a separate fact sheet available.

+(Please ask for fact sheet 3).
 There is a list of useful telephone numbers for finding suppliers of equipment and aids at the end of this fact sheet.